siemens/embeddedCMP/README.md

 # frdmk64f_CMP-Client

-This project provides source code, documentation, and other files for a CMP client mplemented on the NXP FRDM-K64F platform based on the Kinetis SDK (KSDK).
+This project provides source code, documentation, and other files for a CMP client implemented on the NXP FRDM-K64F platform based on the Kinetis SDK (KSDK).
 It is a fork of [CMPclient-embedded-lib](https://github.com/nokia/CMPclient-embedded-lib) by Martin Peylo at Nokia.

 This prototypical code explicitly does not have production quality